Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 raises `KeyError: 'customer_id'` and and you are left backtracking through the code to find where you forgot to add `'customer_id'`.

-`dataclass`es also work well with type checkers like [mypy](https://mypy.readthedocs.io/en/stable/).
-Since they encourage annotating each field with types, code using `dataclass`es can be type checked with very little extra effort.
+Dataclasses also work well with type checkers like [mypy](https://mypy.readthedocs.io/en/stable/).
+Since they encourage annotating each field with types, code using dataclasses can be type checked with very little extra effort.

 # Heuristics